 And so on.

-First and foremost, choose the right protein powder!
-There are hundreds (more likely thousands) out there to choose from, so I don’t expect you to always use the same protein powder I use.
+There are hundreds (more likely thousands) of protein powder options out there to choose from, so I don’t expect you to always use the same protein powder I use.

-You can choose crunchy or smooth (I went with crunchy peanut butter, which is why you see pieces of peanuts in mine) but I always recommend using a peanut butter without extra “stuff” added.
+You can choose crunchy or smooth (I went with crunchy peanut butter, which is why you see pieces of peanuts in mine) but I always recommend using peanut butter without extra “stuff” added.
 When it comes to peanut butter, I’m a bit of a purist.
 Just give me peanuts and salt!

 Do not substitute the peanut butter for powdered peanut butter.

-We’re going to use powdered PB as well for some extra flavor, but we need the peanut butter here to create a cookie that isn’t extremely dry.
+We’re going to use powdered PB as well for some extra flavor and structure, but we need the peanut butter here to create a cookie that isn’t extremely dry.
 Without the additional fat that peanut butter provides, these cookies would end up very dry and crumbly.

 If you try to substitute it for powdered peanut butter, don’t say I didn’t warn ya.

 I used to eat sugar-free jelly to save some calories, but the difference in flavor is night and day.
 The jelly (or fruit spread) I used isn’t insanely high sugar, and the flavor is significantly better than anything sugar-free.

 Measuring your filling (a useful tip)